-• Published April 19, 2024
+• Published September 27, 2024

-• 9 Minute Read
+• 10 Minute Read

-How to Give the Most Effective Feedback
+How to Give Feedback Most Effectively

-Published April 19, 2024
+Published September 27, 2024

 Feedback is sort of a necessary evil.
 No one particularly likes to listen to what they’re doing wrong, and often the words are difficult or confusing to hear.
 And giving feedback isn’t especially easy, either.
-But as a leader or coach, it’s your job to give feedback, as constructive suggestions can help your direct reports and colleagues succeed.
-So make sure you understand what it takes to coach your people.
+But as a leader or coach, it’s your job to know how to give feedback, as constructive suggestions can help your direct reports and colleagues succeed.
+So make sure you understand what it takes to coach people.

 Whatever your style or your company’s system, chances are that performance reviews are less-than-satisfying events for you and your direct reports.
-But learning how to give effective feedback avoiding common feedback mistakes can make the difference between a meaningless (or disastrous) review and a constructive coaching conversation.
+But learning how to give effective feedback and avoiding common feedback mistakes can make the difference between a meaningless (or disastrous) review and a constructive coaching conversation.

 Feedback is one of the most important elements of successful performance reviews because it engages the employee in the conversation and puts the spotlight on key issues.
 In fact, we believe giving effective feedback is the key to improving your talent development.